japanoise/gomacs/README.md

   of spaces.
 - `(disablesyntax arg)` - Enable (false) or disable (true) syntax highlighting. arg must be a boolean.

+## Modes

+Each buffer has a number of modes activated.
+When a new buffer is opened, the modes are copied from the "default" set.
+Modes are added to this set with the lisp function `(adddefaultmode <mode>)` and removed with the function `(remdefaultmode <mode>)`.
+They can be toggled with the command `toggle-mode`, and you can view the current buffer's activated modes with the `show-modes` command.
+Here's what each mode
+does:

+- `terminal-title-mode` - use an escape sequence to set the terminal title.
+- `line-number-mode` - display line numbers on the left edge of the buffer.
+- `auto-indent-mode` - copy indentation from previous line when inserting a newline.

 ## Why?